khitishpradhan/proxima-journey/project-plan.md

 - ✅ Animate the camera movement so that it feels like the ship is traveling through space.
   - Ship moves forward.
   - Adjust the scene to give a sense of scale (depth, stars).
+  - Implement a manual camera control button icon, to let the user move around the scene if they want to.

 ---